 - Shipping.
 Since most of your products are sold online, you would need a reliable shipping service.
 Shopify offers a new feature that lets you work with professional shipping couriers and provides real-time shipping rates.
 It’s completely easy as you can get the shipping labels from your admin controls and have them printed and ready to go.
 However, keep in mind that these calculated costs for shipping are not shown in the customer’s cart.

-Starting Shopify is even more exciting now after learning all these great features, and their helpful community of merchants.
+Starting Shopify can be a logical move for retailers new to the ecommerce world.
+The combination of great features and their helpful community of merchants can make the online sales experience better for businesses.
 There are a lot of add-ons that you can take advantage of for a smoother transaction.
-There are over 1500 extensions and well-designed applications to choose from, each one made to make your business easier to manage.
+There are over 1500 extensions and well-designed applications to choose from to make your business easier to manage.